Data Protection Centre/Microsoft 365/A Primer to Microsoft 365 eDiscovery Solutions

 Analytical settings

 3.2.3.
-How to create collections in an Advanced eDiscovery case?
+How to create collections in an eDiscovery Premium case?

 To create a collection, follow the below steps: